eluzix/claritus-website/content/about-us.md

 {{< rawhtml >}}<div class="divider"></div>{{< /rawhtml >}}

-With over 20 years (each) of tech-startup experience, we have a passion for finding solutions and bringing our visions to reality.
+With over 20 years (each) of {{< rawhtml >}}<span style="white-space: nowrap;">tech-startup</span>{{< /rawhtml >}} experience, we have a passion for finding solutions and bringing our visions to reality.
 Claritus was born out of a genuine need we all had in tracking our finances.
 We have put all of that passion and know-how into Claritus.
 It’s the tool we use, and we hope you will find it just as useful as we do.